 • Not an overcomplicated OS:

-Titan OS doesn’t burden users with fragmented menus and complex navigation but rather has a unified search and easy content discovery.
-Users can browse across multiple content types — from live TV to on-demand services — with minimal friction.
+Titan OS offers unified search across broadcast and streaming sources.
+Users can browse across multiple content types – from live TV to on-demand services – with minimal friction.

 • Not a walled garden: